Meet Katie Jones, Owner of Buckhead Art & Company

 I think it’s important to take only one day at a time.
 My Mom and Dad always reminded me that God won’t give me what I can’t handle.
 I pray for my artists and the gallery every night as I wouldn’t have this opportunity if it weren’t in God’s plan.
 I keep trying to remind myself of that when times are hard.
 Mistakes are all a part of a bigger story.

-Best piece of advice for someone looking to go on a similar path as me?
+Best piece of advice for someone looking to go on a similar path?

 Follow your heart and give it all you’ve got.